-A happy, newly married art collector inquired at my website.
+A newly married art collector inquired at my website.
 He wanted to celebrate and share his elation with a special piece of art.
 Inspired, he wanted to show his love for his bride in the style of the iconic Abstract Expressionist painting, known as “Woman in Gold,” that Gustav Klimt had created just over a century ago.
 He told me about the enjoyment he received from his art collection.
 Included in it were artworks of present-day relatives of historically famous artists.
 My relation to Norman Rockwell drew him to me.
 Then he respected my work in its own right.

-Realistic Painter Takes on an Abstract Painted Portrait
+Realistic Painter Targets Abstract

 In accepting this commission, I anticipated a fair amount of research and experimentation.
 It was a fascination for me.
 Laying gold leaf, for example, has its own tech that has to be done just right.
 But what a great effect!
 Also, in this glittering abstract, I found myself painting out different flat patterns of small but different shapes only to get another idea which required letting the oil paint dry and then repainting all of them.
 Soon I got the bright idea to paint my designs with acrylic paint on a clear acetate overlay.
 I could cut, recreate portions and move them around somewhat efficiently.
 Once I decided exactly what to do and where, I could then create my designs in oil on my canvas.